 There is no internal democracy in the party.
 We can't talk

 This is a shocking and serious allegation for a party that claims to give voice to the common man.
 I am inclined to believe this, in spite of him booed down by AAP supporters only after his first rebellion after not getting a cabinet seat.
 However, there are abundant other indicators that the processes at the top of the party are as opaque as in other parties.
-For example the Aam Aadmi Party needs to do now” href=”https://aamjanata.com/aam-aadmi-party-needs-now/”>Aam Aadmi Party to become RTI compliant were repeatedly ignored.
+For example the allegations of corruption in Aam Aadmi Party, Tamil Nadu have not seen any acknowledgment or action for several months, over a problem that has existed for almost a year now.
+Supporter's demands for Aam Aadmi Party to become RTI compliant were repeatedly ignored.
 The party did eventually appoint a Punlic Information Officer, but the demands themselves went into a blackhole.
 There was no official reply.